darklab8/fl-darkstat/README.md

   - `darkstat.exe` # will just run darkstat (fastest way to run just darkstat)
   - `darkstat.exe web`, same as no commands.
   - `darkstat.exe --stat-deals-on` with best trades
-  - `darkstat.exe --dev-mode map web`, run very fastly map only.
-With ability toggle dev mode in infocards.
+  - `darkstat.exe map web`, run very fastly map only.
-  - `darkstat.exe --dev-mode --stat-deals-on --map-on web` # running everything completely together. darkstat and map.
+  - `darkstat.exe --stat-deals-on --map-on web` # running everything completely together. darkstat and map.
 Time expensive for big mods.

 P.S.
 The tool uses lazy filesystem approach by grabbing first file with matching name.
 I did not use full paths.
 So don't have folder "DATA2" duplicating all files in same Freelancer folder